robertomiranda/delegated_type/README.md

   end
 ```

-Which allows you to have controllers for things like +ForwardsController+ and +RedeliverableController+ that both act on entries, and thus provide the shared functionality to both messages and comments.
+Which allows you to have controllers for things like `ForwardsController` and `RedeliverableController` that both act on entries, and thus provide the shared functionality to both messages and comments.

 ## Creating new records